haniya-ali/KdramaRecommenderSystemProject/README.md

 # KdramaRecommenderSystemProject
-By using a dataset that contains information about 1,646 Korean dramas, this project aims to provide the user with recommendations on which kdramas they can enjoy.
-The project utilizes an item-based collaborative filtering to generate recommendations based on the similarity between the ratings of the dramas.
+**Overview**
-Note: The dataset was retrieved from Kaggle where the creator scraped a website to generate the final dataset: https://www.kaggle.com/datasets/noorrizki/top-korean-drama-list-1500.
+This project aims to provide users with personalized recommendations for Korean dramas (kdramas) based on their preferences.
+The recommendation system utilizes a dataset containing information about 1,646 kdramas, including ratings and genres.
+The dataset was retrieved from Kaggle, where the creator scraped a website to generate the final dataset: Kdrama Dataset.

+**Objective**
+The main objective of this project is to recommend kdramas to users based on their preferences and the similarity of ratings among dramas.
+By utilizing item-based collaborative filtering, the system identifies similar kdramas based on the ratings given by users and suggests relevant recommendations.

+**Features**
-The potential applications of this project are as follows:
+The dataset used for this project includes the following features:

+Title: The title of the kdrama.
+Genre: The genre(s) of the kdrama.
+Synopsis: A brief summary of the kdrama's plot.
+Content Rating: The content rating of the kdrama.
+Network: The broadcasting network or streaming platform of the kdrama.
+Score: The overall rating score given to the kdrama.
+Votes: The number of votes or ratings received by the kdrama.
+Year: The year of release of the kdrama.
+Country: The country of origin of the kdrama.

+**Applications**
+The project has several potential applications, including:

-1. A user can determine if they have the right subscriptions to access their next kdrama
+Subscription Compatibility: Users can determine if they have the right subscriptions or access to the streaming platforms that offer the recommended kdramas.
+This saves users from the hassle of searching for compatible kdramas on multiple platforms.

-2. A user can identify their favorite genres
+Favorite Genres: Users can identify their favorite genres based on the recommendations provided.
+By exploring the recommended kdramas within specific genres, users can discover new dramas that align with their preferences and interests.